How to use chalk paint. Beginners guide on how to paint furniture with chalk style paint.

-We all have those certain pieces of furniture that have just followed us into adulthood.
-The ones that work just fine, but man, would you love an update.
+We all have those certain pieces of furniture that have followed us into adulthood.
+The ones that work just fine but man, would you love an update.

-One of the reasons chalk paint is so popular is because it requires little to no prep.
+One of the reasons chalk style paint is so popular is because it requires little to no prep.
 I’ve see makeovers with gloss finishes that come out beautifully!
 For older, more loved furniture the nicks and gouges can elevate that vintage farmhouse look that you might be looking for.
+Or you may want to fill those gouges with wood filler.

 But when it comes to peeling paint you’re going to want to lightly sand those areas.